Tobal No. 1: Development and release

+Square released Tobal No. 1 in Japan on August 2, 1996.
+It was the first game made available from the publisher's DigiCube label for Japanese convenience stores.
+Sony Computer Entertainment picked up the distribution rights for the international release.
+Due to its stark contrast in graphics to other fighting games and because Toriyama's art style was not yet as well recognized outside Japan, Ishii said that there were plans to alter the game's characters "so it had a different feel and look to it" for the overseas localization.
+However, that there was no time to make the changes.
+Tobal No. 1 launched in North America on October 31, 1996 and in Europe on January 10, 1997.
+All versions of the game were packaged with an extra disc containing a playable demo of Square's PlayStation role-playing video game Final Fantasy VII, a title that was highly anticipated at the time.
+The disc also had video previews of other upcoming Square releases for the console including Final Fantasy Tactics, Bushido Blade, and SaGa Frontier.

 Music

 The music in Tobal No. 1 was composed by eight of Square's composers: Yasunori Mitsuda, Yasuhiro Kawakami, Ryuji Sasai, Masashi Hamauzu, Junya Nakano, Kenji Ito, Noriko Matsueda, and Yoko Shimomura.
+Music production and synth programming was handled by Mitsuda, while arrangement work was handled by GUIDO (Hidenobu Otsuki and Hiroshi Hata), with a few tracks being composed and arranged by Mitsuda and GUIDO together.
+The trio closely worked together for a month in a studio creating final arrangements.

 Unlike the common themes of techno and rock found in other fighting games, Tobal No. 1 contains a complete mixture of sound, varying instrumental and electronic music, with styles ranging in hip hop, ambient, 1980s groove, jazz, and Latino, attributed to the diversity of the composers' styles.
+Mitsuda feels that GUIDO's arrangements helped to bring a sense of totality to otherwise disparate songs.
 The soundtrack was released by DigiCube in Japan on August 21, 1996 and contains 21 tracks found in the game, including one unreleased track.
 The album was arranged by GUIDO, who later released their own 7-track remix disc, Tobal No. 1 Remixes Electrical Indian.